m-d-johnson/slurm-templates/README.md

 slurm-templates
 ===============

-SLURM job submit template(s) for IPPP
+SLURM job submit template(s) for SLURM cluster

-These templates should work immediately on the IPPP batch system.
+These templates should work immediately on the local batch system.
 Please note that you will need to substitute various pathnames and username fields to fit with your requirements.

-If you have questions please open a ticket by emailing ippp.tickets@durham.ac.uk
+If you have questions please open a ticket by emailing me

 To submit the file to the batch system use the following command: